-Students not meeting the above criteria will not graduate with a Professional Program Area of Emphasis but may qualify for a General Business degree if their cumulative CU and Business GPAs are at least a 2.0.
+Students who do not meet the above criteria will not graduate with a Professional Program Area of Emphasis but may qualify for a General Business degree if their cumulative CU and Business GPAs are at least a 2.0.

-2024-2025 MODEL DEGREE PROGRAM FOR BS IN BUSINESS W/ PGA GOLF MANAGEMENT
+2025-2026 MODEL DEGREE PROGRAM FOR BS IN BUSINESS W/ PGA GOLF MANAGEMENT

 The following four-and-a-half-year plan lists all the specific course requirements for the Bachelor of Science in Business degree.
-PGA Golf

-Management students should closely follow this model degree program in order to remain on pace with their cohort group for PGA examinations.
-The order in which these courses are taken may vary with course availability.
-However, normal degree progress in the College of Business requires
+PGA Golf Management students should closely follow this model degree program in order to remain on pace with their cohort group for PGA examinations.